 Todd cast him a worried glance.
 “Where does this man live?
 Is such magic common place, if so many have seen these things?”

 “Only the magic of the machine.
-This is merely a Bard’s tale.
+This is merely a Bard’s tale, captured by the machine.
 Such magic is long gone from man’s world, if it ever were here at all.”

-“But the machine itself is magic, so why not the magic it shows?”
+“But the machine itself is magic, so why not the magic it portrays?”

 Culley paused, feeling an unusual sense of frustration.
 “Todd?”
 He tried at last.
 “When you encounter a sense a magic in yourself, can you say where it grew from?”

-Culley nodded, still unsure of what he would explain.
+Culley nodded, still unsure of what he could explain.
 “When a human understands something in mans ‘science’ or ‘magic’, and sees how it works, he might feel the same way as you; shifting from not-knowing to knowing.
-However, he captures each part of the process, so that he can hand it to another human.
+However, he captures each part of the process, so that he can hand it to another human, sharing it with them as a practice of opening.
 He understands the physical properties of this world so well that he can teach their use, by repeating the process in tiny events, each entirely under his control.

 “So, there is no mystery?”